Asymptotic causal inference with observational studies trimmed by the estimated propensity scores: The National Health and Nutrition Examination Survey Data

-\subsection{The National Health and Nutrition Examination Survey Data}
+\section{The National Health and Nutrition Examination Survey Data}

+We examine a data set from the 2007\textendash 2008 U.S. National Health and Nutrition Examination Survey to estimate the causal effect of smoking on blood lead levels.
+The data set includes $3340$ subjects consisting of $679$ smokers, denoted as $A=1$, and $2661$ nonsmokers, denoted as $A=0$.
+The outcome variable $Y$ is the measured lead level in blood, with observed range from $0.18$ ug/dl to $33.10$ ug/dl.
+The covariates $X$ include age, income-to-poverty level, gender, education and race.
+For details of the data set, see \citet{hsu2013calibrating}.

+The propensity score is estimated by a logistic regression model with linear predictors including all covariates.
+See Figure \ref{fig:PSD} for illustration of the estimated propensity score distribution by smokers and non-smokers.
+To help address lack of overlap, for the average smoking effect, because there is little overlap for the propensity score less than $0.05$ and greater than $0.6$, we restrict our estimand to the target population $\mathcal{O}=\{x\mid0.05<e(x)<0.6\}$.
+This results in removal of $794$ subjects ($23.8\%$ of the sample), with $111$ smokers and $683$ non-smokers.
+Thus, the analysis sample includes $2546$ subjects, with $568$ smokers and $1978$ non-smokers.
 For the average smoking effect on the smokers, subjects are trimmed if their estimated propensity score is greater than $0.7$.
-This results in removal of $36$ subjects, with $29$ smokers and $7$ non-smokers.
+This results in removal of $36$ subjects ($1.1\%$ of the sample), with $29$ smokers and $7$ non-smokers.
 Thus, the analysis sample includes $3304$ subjects, with $650$ smokers and $2654$ non-smokers.
-Following the main paper for the average treatment effect, we consider the weighting estimators using both the indicator and smooth weight functions with $\epsilon=10^{-4}$ and $\epsilon=10^{-5}$.
-For the augmented weighting estimator, we consider the outcome model to be a linear regression model adjusting for all covariates, separately for $A=0,1$.
+We consider the weighting estimators using both indicator and smoothed inclusion weights with $\epsilon=10^{-4}$.
+For the augmented weighting estimator, we consider the outcome model to be a linear regression model adjusting for all covariates, separately for $a=0,1$.

-Table \ref{tab:Results-3} shows the results from the estimators for the average smoking effect on the smokers based on the trimmed samples.
-The weighting estimators with the smooth weight function are close to the counterparts with the indicator weight function, but have slightly smaller standard errors.
-The smooth weighting estimators are insensitive to the choice of $\epsilon.$ From the results, on average, smoking increases the lead level in blood at least by $0.79$ for smokers with $e(X)\leq0.7$.
+Table \ref{tab:Results-2} shows the results from the four estimators for the average smoking effect and the average smoking effect on the smokers, based on the trimmed samples.
+The weighting estimators with indicator weight function are close to the counterparts with smoothed weight function, which have slightly smaller standard error.
+The augmented weighting estimators have smaller standard error then the non-augmented ones.
+From the results, on average, smoking increases the lead level in blood at least by $0.65$ over the target population $\mathcal{O}$.
+Moreover, smoking increases the lead level in blood at least by $0.79$ for smokers in the target population with $e(X)<0.7$.